eclipse-iceoryx/iceoryx/iceoryx_examples/request_response_in_c/README.md

 ```

 We enter the main loop and start it by taking a `request`.
 If it was taken
-successfully we print a info message to the console and loan a `response`.
+successfully, we print an info message to the console and loan a `response`.
 We require the `request` for the loan so that the `response` can be delivered
 to the corresponding client.
 When the `iox_server_loan_response` was successful we calculate the sum of the